 Belize Commerce & Climate

-The currency of the country is the Belize Dollar.
+Currency in the country is the Belize Dollar.
 It is pegged to the U.S. Dollar at a fixed rate; one U.S. Dollar will give you two Belize Dollars.
 If you travel to Belize, you can use U.S. Dollars without exchanging it.
-It is due to a large majority of merchants in the country accept the U.S. currency.
+Due to a large majority of merchants in the country accept the U.S. currency.

 The Real Estate Overview of Belize